Savageman/zenml/README.md

 This little project aims to use "Zen Coding" (which has now been renamed "Emmet") as a markup language to write template files.

-It's very early stage, you can still look around and even contribute if you want!
+It's early stage, you can still look around and even contribute if you want!

 Quick guide
 -----------

-One HTML tag per line using Zen Coding syntax : `div#id.class1.class2 Some text here`
+One HTML tag per line using Zen Coding syntax : `div#id.class1.class2`

 Nesting is done using indentation :
 ```
-h1#title Check this out:
-article
-    span.date 21/11/2013
-    h2
+%h1#title text="Check this out:"
+%article
+    %span .date text="21/11/2013"
+    %h2
+        %a [href=example.html]
-        a[href=example.html] ZenML template example
+            ZenML template example
-p This paragraph is below the article tag.
+%p[text=This paragraph is below the article tag.]
 ```

 Will be rendered: